-An unprivileged user is defined as a virtual machine which:
+An unprivileged user is defined as a virtual machine which (these options are documented in the guidance):

-- Has AT MOST the CP commands available in IBM-defined privilege class G (it may have fewer) - Does not have SPECIAL, group-SPECIAL, CLAUTH, group-CLAUTH or OPERATIONS authority to RACF
+- Has AT MOST the CP commands available in IBM-defined privilege class G (it may have fewer) - Does not have SPECIAL, group-SPECIAL, CLAUTH, AUDITOR or group-AUDITOR, OPERATIONS or group-OPERATIONS authority to RACF - Does not have COMSRV, DIAG88, DIAG98, DEVMAINT, MAINTCCW, or SETORIG options in its CP directory entry. - Does not have access to the VM directory (source or object forms) - Does not have read-write access to the PARM disk(s), or other system areas of CP-owned volumes - Does not have read-write access to the source or object code of CP, CMS, RACF, or VM TCP/IP.

-- Does not have COMSRV, DIAG88, DIAG98, DEVMAINT, MAINTCCW, or SETORIG options in its CP directory entry. - Does not have access to the VM directory (source or object forms) - Does not have read-write access to the PARM disk(s), or other system areas of CP-owned volumes - Does not have read-write access to the source or object code of CP, CMS, RACF, or VM TCP/IP. - Does not have read-write access to the RACF database. - Does not have read-write access to the RACF audit trail. - Does not have OBEY authority for VM TCP/IP or other form of administrative authority over a virtual machine that has any of the special privileges described above.
+- Does not have read-write access to the RACF database. - Does not have read-write access to the RACF audit trail. - Does not have OBEY authority for VM TCP/IP or other form of administrative authority over a virtual machine that has any of the special privileges described above.